-In this assignment students will write a 1,000 word essay (approximately 4-5 pages in length) in which they will analyze a text for its rhetorical features.
-Texts may be taken from the back of Writing Arguments or may be pulled from another source with instructor approval.
-To receive a passing grade for this assignment, students must be able to identify and analyze the text's genre, intended audience, logical structure (enthymeme, warrant, grounds etc.), use of evidence, use of rhetorical appeals (such as logos, pathos and ethos) and any other feature they feel contributes to the rhetorical success (or lack thereof) of the text.
-Students will also need to cite their text according to MLA guidelines PROPOSAL DUE 10/2.
-ROUGH DRAFT/PEER REVIEW DUE 10/16.
-FINAL DRAFT DUE 10/30.
+In this assignment you will write a 1,000 word essay (approximately 4-5 pages in length) in which you will analyze a text for its rhetorical features.
+Texts may be taken from the back of Writing Arguments or may be pulled from another source with my approval.
+To receive a passing grade for this assignment, you must be able to identify and analyze the text's genre, intended audience, logical structure, use of evidence, use of rhetorical appeals (such as logos, pathos and ethos) and any other feature you feel contributes to the rhetorical success (or lack thereof) of the text.
+You will also need to cite their text according to MLA guidelines PROPOSAL DUE 3/12.
+ROUGH DRAFT/PEER REVIEW DUE 3/26.
+FINAL DRAFT DUE 4/9.